seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The raven chides blackness.

 **AJAX**
-I’ll let his humours blood.
+I'll let his humours blood.

 **AGAMEMNON**
 He will be the physician that should be the patient.

 **AJAX**
-An all men were o’ my mind,–
+An all men were o' my mind,--

 **ULYSSES**
 Wit would be out of fashion.

 **AJAX**
-A’ should not bear it so, a’ should eat swords first:
+A' should not bear it so, a' should eat swords first:
 shall pride carry it?

 **NESTOR**
-An ’twould, you’ld carry half.
+An 'twould, you'ld carry half.

 **ULYSSES**
-A’ would have ten shares.
+A' would have ten shares.

 **AJAX**
-I will knead him; I’ll make him supple.
+I will knead him; I'll make him supple.

 **NESTOR**
-He’s not yet through warm: force him with praises:
+He's not yet through warm: force him with praises:
 pour in, pour in; his ambition is dry.

 **ULYSSES**